Comprehensive Guide to Charging an Automotive Battery Safely and Efficiently

 how to charge a car battery

-A battery charger converts the AC currant from a typical wall plug into direct DC voltage and amps that mimics the alternator when your car's engine is running.
-When a trickle charger is connected to a battery is will put out about 15 volts at about 3 amps of currant.
-Depending on the condition of the battery it will take between 30 minutes and three hours to charge.
-The larger battery charger can output up to 30 amps and charge the battery is about 15 minutes.
+A typical battery charger converts AC voltage from a 110 volt wall plug, into DC voltage that mimics the alternator when your car's engine is running.
+When a charger is connected to a battery is will put out about 15 volts at the selected amps.

 Let's Get Started!

-1. Inspect the Battery Charger:It's important to use a battery charger that is in good shape to avoid short circuits which may cause a spark over the battery.
+1. Inspect the Battery Charger: It's important to use a battery charger that is in good shape to avoid short circuits which may cause a spark over the battery.
 Look for broken leads or a damaged plug and replace or repair the charger if needed.

 2. Connect the Battery Charger: Lift the hood of your car and locate the battery, in some cases it will be in the trunk.
 While wearing gloves uncover the positive terminal of the battery.
-These terminals will be identified by a + or - sign.
+These terminals will be identified by a (+) or (-) sign.
 Before connecting the charger make sure it is unplugged or turned off.
 Then connect the red spring loaded clamp to the positive side and the black clamp to the negative side (it does not matter which order).
 Once connected wiggle the clamps to make sure they are getting a good connection.
-Do not hook up the charger backwards.
-This can cause electrical damage to the car and the charger.
+Do not hook up the charger backwards, this can cause electrical damage to the car and the charger.

 connect the battery charger